jerifortune/QlikRTP/README.md

 # Installation
 Installation assumptions:
 1. That you have a data connection defined for a scripts library.
-You will need to $(include) these scripts in an app.
+The app uses $(include).
 2. That you have a data connection defined for reading and writing QVDs.

 Steps:
 1. Download the repository zip file
 2. Unzip it in your Scripts folder (or a sub-folder of your Scripts folder).

-Note: the SampleApp is not required, but shows you how you can invoke the scripts in your app.
-You can, of course, just use the SampleApp as your RTP Generator.

-# Steps
+# Usage Steps
-1. Include RTP_Main.qvs
+1. Open the RTP_Generator app in Qlik Sense.
+Open the data load script editor.
-2. Set values for the above 8 variables
+2. Set values for the above 8 variables and for the two parameters in the RTP.Replicate procedure call.
-3. Call the RTP_Generate() procedure.
-This will create 2 generic RTP tables (QVDs) to be used by subsequent steps.
-4. Call the RTP_Replicate() procedure for your event.
-This will create 4 event-specific RTP tables (QVDs).
+3. Run the Load.
+4. Check your output data folder to see if the RTP QVDs have been created.

 Subsequent Steps
-5. Transform your fact table.
+4. Transform your fact table.
 Create a YearMonth column that is derived from the event (date) you want to use.
-6. Load your final app.
+5. Load your final app.
 Use the transformed fact table and the 4 event-specific RTP tables.
 The joins between the fact table and the RTP tables should happen automatically.

+Note: RTP_Generator.qvf is not specifically required.
+You can include these scripts in your scripts or apps and just call the RTP.Generate and RTP.Replicate procedures.

 # Credit
 The original idea for this script library came from the following Qlik Community forum post: